Last Updated on by Michael Brockbank

 Unfortunately, this isn’t a complete list of synonyms.
 I’ve come across a few words that could have been changed to something else that Grammarly didn’t have in its list.

 On the other hand, I’ve double-clicked words and had a slew of alternatives to choose from.
-So, it’s a bit of a hit or miss depending on the term.
+So, it’s a bit of a hit or miss depending on the term and the overall context of the content.
 But, it’s still one of my favorite features.

 It’s Not Always Accurate